Customizing your blog

 Settings

 The Settings tab allows you to change many of the overall settings for your blog.
 For example, you can use the tabs within the Settings page to change the blog title, change the time zone, or add a brief description.
 The various tabs allow you to control comments, reading and writing options for your blog.
-This also is where you control the privacy settings for your blog or even delete your blog entirely.
-Additionally, if you are adding plugin functionality, often times you control the settings for plugins within this tab.
+This is also where you can control the privacy settings for your blog, or even delete your blog entirely.
+Additionally, if you are adding plugin functionality, you will also control it’s settings from within this tab.

 Plugins